n0th1ng-else/typescript-types-complex-example/ARTICLE.md

 }
 ```

 We first rename the `UiCore` import as we want to avoid namespace name conflict.
-We re-export `UiCore` under the correct
+Then we re-export `UiCore` under the
-name is it was done previously.
-Finally, we copy `UiCore` namespace under the global scope.
-Both `UiCore` and global
+correct name as it was done previously.
+Finally, we copy the `UiCore` namespace under the global scope.
+Both `UiCore`
-`UiCore` export the same data.
-The only thing I want to draw your attention to is the way how we write export statements:
+and global `UiCore` export the same data.
+The only thing I want to draw your attention to is the way how we write
+export statements:

 ```typescript
 // UiCore for import